The History of Little Chef

 A campaign titled 'Bring Back Little Chef' saw a roadshow hold events in a number of British high streets.
 Meanwhile four former restaurants reopened, with the target being to get the branches from 193 to 200.
 There was a renewed sense of optimism.

 Little Chef recruited Heston Blumenthal to redesign its restaurants, and star in a documentary about the brand.
 Following his work, three restaurants were redesigned, with ten more lined up.
-The refurbished Popham received national attention and had people queueing to get in.
+It was a publicity project that clashed somewhat with Little Chef's image.
+The refurbished Popham received national attention and had a huge buzz about it, but it remained very different to the rest of the company and there was no chance of the other sites changing.

 The motorway operators had been ending Little Chef franchises, and in 2010 the last motorway Little Chef at Toddington closed.
 These had been extremely profitable for Little Chef, but the motorway operators believed they could make more money for themselves elsewhere.